cstyl/omp-scheduling/README.md

 - `includes/`:  Contains the header file called `resources.h` necessary for the development of the code.
 Additionally, contains `affinity_structs.h` and `macros.h` necessary for the development of the *affinity* scheduler.
 - `src/main.c`: The main source file used to execute each scheduling option for the two available workloads.
 - `src/loops/`: Contains all the functions relevant to the workload, i.e initialisation and validation as well as execution of the workload.
-- `src/omplib/`: Contains wrap functions of **OPENMP** commands in an effort to hide the APIs functions.
+- `src/omplib/`: Contains wrap functions of **OpenMP** commands in an effort to hide the APIs functions.
 - `src/affinity/`: Contains all the functions used to develop the *affinity* scheduler.

 ## Options